ClearDepth: Enhanced Stereo Perception of Transparent Objects for Robotic Manipulation: Problem Statement and Methods

 The core update equations in our model are defined as follows:

-Here, $x_k$ is a concatenation of several feature maps, including the correlation $\mathbf{C}_k$, the current disparity $\mathbf{d}_k$, and structural context features $\mathbf{c}_k$, $\mathbf{c}_r$, and $\mathbf{c}_h$.
+Here, $x_k$ is a concatenation of several feature maps, including the correlation $\mathbf{C}_k$, the current disparity $\mathbf{d}_k$, and structural context feature maps $\mathbf{c}_k$, $\mathbf{c}_r$, and $\mathbf{c}_h$.
 Specifically, $\mathbf{c}_k$, $\mathbf{c}_r$, and $\mathbf{c}_h$ represent structural features derived from the left image.
-These features are incorporated as residuals into the GRU loop, allowing for enhanced participation of structural information during the disparity map refinement process.
+These features are incorporated as residuals into the GRU loop, allowing for enhanced participation of structural information during the disparity map refinement process. $z, r, h$ represent the state information of the update gate, reset gate, and hidden gate in a GRU.

 Then, Our approach decode GRUs at each resolutions to obtain multi-scale disparity updates for coarse to fine gradual optimization:

 where $\text{Decoder}$ consist of two convolutional layers and $\text{Interp}$ is bilinear interpolation scaled up by a factor of two.
 Finally, the updated disparity is calculated as: